 Eva Murray is a square dance caller based in Wake Forest, North Carolina.
 Since 1998, she has been calling contras, traditional squares, and Modern Western Squares for dancers throughout the region.
 Known for her lively style and welcoming spirit, Eva loves bringing people together on the dance floor.
 When she’s not calling dances, she enjoys spending time with her two dogs, who keep her days just as active as her evenings.
 For Eva, every dance is a celebration of community, music, and simple joy...

-Born in a small ranching community in Texas.
-Graduated from Texas Woman’s
+Deanna Hanna hails from a small ranching community in Texas.
+She graduated from Texas Woman’s

-University with BS in Nursing, University of Colorado with MS in Nursing and School Nurse Practitioner Certification.
-Elected to Colorado State Senate in 2000 and 2004.
-Began employment as a nurse in a cardiovascular intensive care unit, ending my career as a school nurse for 32 years, which was my, accidently found, dream job!
-Served on multiple Boards of Directors, including Denver Public School Retirement Foundation, Colorado State Board of Optometrists, Eaton Senior Communities, West Metro Firefighters Foundation, and (currently) Denver College of Nursing.
-Lifelong passions
+University BS in Nursing, University of Colorado MS in Nursing, and School Nurse Practitioner Certification.
+Voters elected her to the Colorado State Senate in 2000 and 2004.
+She began working in a cardiovascular intensive care unit, ending her 32-year career as a school nurse, which was her accidentally found dream job!
+She served on multiple Boards of Directors, including Denver Public School Retirement Foundation, Colorado State Board of Optometrists, Eaton Senior Communities, West Metro Firefighters Foundation, and (currently) Denver College of Nursing.
+Deanna's passions

-are gardening, travel, community involvement.
-Newest passion is square dancing.
-In 2017, persistent friends convinced me, finally, to take lessons… I was hooked from the very first do-se-do!
+are gardening, travel, community involvement, and her newest passion - square dancing.
+In 2017, persistent friends convinced her to take lessons… She was hooked from the very first do-se-do!

 Stephanie Latchford is a seasoned marketing professional with a passion for community impact and strategic storytelling.
 She currently leads communications efforts for SquashSmarts, a nonprofit serving urban youth through academic and athletic enrichment.
 Stephanie is also involved with marketing for a ballet studio and for Rhythm & Roots Marketing, an organization dedicated to revitalizing square dance clubs through modern promotional strategies.
 With a Master’s in Communication from Drexel University and extensive experience across nonprofit and small business sectors, she specializes in digital campaigns that spark engagement and growth.
 Known for her creative eye and data-driven approach, Stephanie brings heart and hustle to every project.
 Outside of work, she enjoys exploring Philadelphia with her husband and three daughters and volunteering with local youth and arts programs.